-The excitement of the gathering was great: all unanimously exclaimed that al-Ma'mun's assumption was correct and that Imam Muhammed at-Taqi (\Box) was peerless.
-Al-Ma'mun then thought it advisable to marry his daughter off to Imam Muhammed at-Taqi there and then.
-The Imam (\Box) recited the marriage sermon in person.
-This sermon, as a remembrance, is being recited at weddings everywhere throughout the Muslim world ever since.
+The excitement of the gathering was great: all unanimously exclaimed that al-Ma'mun's assumption was correct and that Imam Muhammed at-Taqi (□) was peerless.
+Al-Ma'mun then thought it advisable to remembrance, is being recited at weddings everywhere throughout the Muslim world ever since.
 Overjoyed at this auspicious occasion, al-Ma'mun demonstrated his generosity by giving away millions in charity to the poor.
 Common people were given with regards to his grants.

-One year after the marriage, Imam Muhammed at-Taqi (\Box) lived in Baghdad.
+One year after the marriage, Imam Muhammed at-Taqi () lived in Baghdad.
 Then al-Ma'mun allowed him to return to Medina with his daughter Umm al-Fadl surrounded with great pomp.

-Imam Muhammed at-Taqi (\Box) occupied the highest position in human virtues and moral attainments, such is the Prophet's family.
+Imam Muhammed at-Taqi (\square) occupied the highest position in human virtues and moral attainments, such is the Prophet's family.
 To meet everyone humbly, fulfill the needs of the poor, maintain Islamic equality and simplicity, help the destitute secretly, treat even the foes fairly, extend hospitality, impart knowledge to the scholars of religion and the like, all marked his saintly life.
 Common people, who could not appreciate such heights of moral excellence, might have thought that the new relationship, i.e. to become son-in-law of the most influential monarch of his time, must influence the pattern of life of the Imam and change his manners altogether.
 Al-Ma'mun, too, might have thought on the same lines because spiritualism which was the chief characteristic of this Progeny, was against the practices of worldly rulers.
 In order to uphold their imperialistic and luxurious norms of life, monarchs like al-Ma'mun wanted to do away with these saints who personified righteousness, compassion, faith, piety, fraternity and justice as taught by Islam.
-Yazid's demanding obedience from Imam Husain (\Box) or al-Ma'mun appointing Imam Ali al-Rida (\Box) as his heirappaent were two different aspects of one phenomenon.
+Yazid's demanding obedience from Imam Husain (\square) or al-Ma'mun appointing Imam Ali al-Rida (\square) as his heirappaent were two different aspects of one phenomenon.
 The procedures were different but the purpose was the same.
-Imam Husain (\Box) did not bow to pay homage, so he was slain on the battlefield.
-Imam Ali al-Rida (\Box) did not serve the cause of Abbaside imperialism, so he was silenced with poison.

-Undoubtedly, Imam al-Rida () did not conform to al-Ma'mun's

-designs, nor desires, but this did not disappoint him.
+Imam Husain (\square) did not bow to pay homage, so he was slain on the battlefield.
+Imam Ali al-Rida (\square) did not serve the cause of Abbaside imperialism, so he was silenced with poison.
+Undoubtedly, Imam al-Rida (□) did not conform to al-Ma'mun's marry his daughter off to Imam Muhammed at-Taqi there and then.
+The Imam (□) recited the marriage sermon in person.
+This sermon, as a designs, nor desires, but this did not disappoint him.
 Al-Rida's mature way of thinking and simple norm of life could not be changed.
 But there was the hope that in all probability a tender boy, who was brought up in the luxurious atmosphere of a royal palace, would grow up to be an ambitious, merry-making prince-altogether against his ancestral ways and views.